Home / Medical Services / Unveiling the daily duties of a registered nurse

 Registered nurses also shoulder the responsibility of health education.
 They inform patients and their families about their health conditions, explaining the nature of the illness, treatment options, and recovery process.
 Through clear and empathetic communication, RNs empower patients, enabling them to make informed decisions about their health.

-Furthermore, patients receive lifestyle guidance from nurses.
-They provide tips for managing symptoms, offer counseling on dietary adjustments, and advise on exercise routines that can aid in the recovery process.
+Moreover, patients receive lifestyle guidance from nurses.
+They provide tips for managing symptoms, offer counseling on dietary adjustments, and advise on exercise routines that can aid recovery.
 This personalized advice is often invaluable, empowering patients to navigate their health journey with confidence and effectiveness.

 Care plan development and implementation